Pastor Deniela T. Williams, 56, has almost died nine times.

 “My dad had died when I was 12.
 When he was living, we didn’t do too bad.
 We weren’t middle-class, per se, but we always had food, we always had enough.
 But when he died, it really left us impoverished.
 There were times we didn’t have food, there were times we weren’t supervised, there were times where people were taking advantage of us.
 And I was just like, ‘This is not going to be my life,’” she says.

-In high school, several of Deniela’s sisters became pregnant and the family shared one home.
+In high school, two of Deniela’s sisters became pregnant and the family of nine shared one apartment.
 Out of exhaustion and frustration, Deniela says her mom threatened that if anyone else got pregnant, they would be on their own.
 Deniela, who refers to herself as a tomboy back then, didn’t care much about sex, but took her mother’s threat as a suggestion for a way out.

-Even when her pregnancy became complicated, Deniela continued her education by being homeschooled, where she would spend half her days.
-The other half would be spent working at IBM in Akron.
+Even when her pregnancy became complicated, Deniela continued her education by being homeschooled.

-During her pregnancy, Deniela met an abusive man who paid for her apartment.
+After her pregnancy, Deniela lived with an abusive man who paid for her apartment.
 Then she almost lost her life to him.
 He was held accountable for his actions, and Deniela went back home to her mother’s, her baby in tow, until she was able to find her own apartment again.
 She was only 17 and had to convince a landlord to let her rent from them.

 “They gave me a chance, and I never turned back after that,” she says.

-Deniela would go on to work at Goodyear and realized that her earning potential could increase if she went to college.
+During her senior year, Deniela went to school for half a day and spent the rest of the day working at IBM in Akron.
+Later she would go on to work at Goodyear, and she realized that her earning potential could increase if she went to college.
 There, however, she struggled.
 She couldn’t pass the math classes and ended up switching degrees three times.
 Finally, a professor listened to her plea that something wasn’t right.
 Dee was sent to a neurologist.
 Her brain injury was physically impacting her ability to understand math.
 For her to receive all three of her degrees, all she had to do was take logistics, which was a different type of problem solving, and she passed.

-After college, Deniela moved to Atlanta for a stint.
+Before college, Deniela had moved to Atlanta for a stint.
 In her early 20s, she returned to Akron, both because of a custody hearing for her son and because the construction of I-76 had left her mother and siblings homeless.
 She found an apartment and moved her mother in with her.
-It was during these years Deniela finally received closure.
+It was during these years that Deniela and her mother reconciled.

 “She said, ‘you wanted to sit down at the table and we didn’t even have a table.
 You were asking me to produce stuff that I didn’t have the means to produce,’” Deniela recounts.